troclaux/notes/aws.md

 > serverless event bus service that makes it easy to build event-driven applications at scale

-- serverless
-- use events to connect application components together
+- uses events to connect application components together
 - event: json message that describes something that happened in a system
-  - events come from aws services, custom apps or saas providers
+  - events come from aws services, custom apps or SaaS providers (e.g. auth0)
 - event bus: pipeline where events are sent and rules are applied to process them
 - event source: origin of the event
 - rules: match certain events and define what should happen when a match occurs
 - targets: aws services or resources that receive matched events and act on them
-  - common targets: lambda (run code), step functions (start workflow), sqs (enqueue messsage), sns (publish to topic), etc
+  - common targets: lambda (run code), step functions (start workflow), sqs (enqueue message), sns (publish to topic), etc

 event example: